 - joint fluid samples that look for uric acid crystals or other compounds

-The correct diagnosis is vital to managing RA.
-Early treatment can help slow down the progression of the disease.
+Receiving a prompt diagnosis is key.
+Getting early treatment can help slow the progression of the condition.

 Results of a combination of blood tests can help doctors diagnose or rule out RA.
 Doctors also use imaging studies and physical examinations to help determine the cause of a person’s symptoms.